NataliaVelasquez18/Citi_Bike_Data_Analysis_with_Tableau/README.md

 * Thursday is the day with the higherst demand by subscribers
 * Saturday and Sunday are the best days for ocassional customers
 * Most rides are in between 0 and 30 minutes and took place in Manhathan
-* 8 am, 5 pm, and 6 pm are the busiest hours
+* 8 am, 5 pm, and 6 pm are the busiest hours for week days
 * More data is required to calculate revenue and operational cost